Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 ```
 Occurs when FLUX tokens are minted by the delegated minter.

+Note that the event name 'Minted' collides with the ERC777 'Minted' event.
+You can filter these out by thecking the `sourceAddress` property name.

 - **sender**: What is the address of the delegated minter?
 - **blockNumber**: What block number did this mint occur on?
 This is important for math calculations, need to be precise here.
 - **sourceAddress**: From what address are we minting from?
 The minted amount will be based on this address and the sender must be the delegated minter for this address.